pedrosalasrojo/o_tree/README.md

 data.csv: example data used to run the example.

+functions.pdf: document providing details on the function and its implementation in R.

 ## Description of the example exercise

 The example exercise is aimed at showing how to compute an O-tree from a given type partition.
 This type partition can be ad-hoc or produced by a splitting algorithm, such as Conditional Inference Trees (see Moramarco et al., 2024 for details).